austozi/poddie/README.md

 ## Configuration

 Poddie is configured using a YAML file.
-Save this as config.yml mapped to /config/poddie/config.yml in the container.
+Save this as config.yml and map it to /config/poddie/config.yml in the container.
+This file must be present before starting the container for the first time, or Poddie will complain.

 ```
 # config.yml